 According to the U.S. Bureau of Labor and Statistics, job growth in information systems security is expected to increase much faster than the national average from 2006 through 2016.

 Certified Information Systems Security Professional (CISSP)

-Requirements for this certification include multiple years of relevant, professional security experience, complying with a professional code of ethics, and passing a comprehensive examination on the general knowledge of information security.
-Also, a CISSP certification must be renewed every three years to ensure the currency and updated knowledge of certified professionals in the field.
-To recertify, a professional can participate in research or study projects, attend training and professional education programs, present or publish information security papers, and become involved with related professional organizations.
+A CISSP certification must be renewed every three years.
+To recertify, a professional can participate in research or study projects, attend training and professional education programs, present or publish information security papers, and/or become involved with certain related professional organizations.

 Systems Security Certified Practitioner (SSCP)

-Systems Security Certified Practitioner (SSCP) certification was created to recognize an international standard for practitioners of information security and understanding of a common knowledge that focuses on practices, roles and responsibilities within the professional field.
-Not only does the SSCP certification enhance a professional's information security career, but it also provides credibility and designation of skill.
-Candidates hoping to earn the Systems Security Certified Practitioner certification must pass an examination.
+Systems Security Certified Practitioner (SSCP) certification was created to recognize an international standard for practitioners of information security.
+Candidates hoping to earn SSCP certification must pass an examination.
 Topics covered on the exam include access controls; administration; audit and monitoring; risk, response and recovery; cryptography; data communications; and malicious code.

 Certified Information Security Manager (CISM) Certification

 The Certified Information Security Manager (CISM) designation is hosted by the Information Systems Audit and Control Association.
-Relatively new, this certification was created specifically for experienced information security professionals.
 The CISM certification is oriented towards business and information risk management, as well as the design of safeguards and technical security issues on an abstract, conceptual level.

 Certified Information Systems Auditor (CISA) Certification